 There will be 3 problem sets, with problems of varying difficulty.

 There will be a final course project.
-This can be
+It will also be worth

 hand in a 1-page sheet with your project and a selection of references

 - reading a paper or papers from the literature, writing a 5-15